Pacific-salmon-assess/yukon-chinook/data/README.md

 | gsi | `gsiSamplesAllProbs.csv` | Genetic stock assignments to each Conservation Unit by gear (fish wheel, gillnet test fishery), year, and day (1985-2019)|

 Notes:
+- ASL data pre 2005 to be added.
 - ASL and GSI data need to be wrangled and merged.
 Requires discussion with DFO Molecular Genetics and sclerochronology labs and ADF&G ASL database folks.
 GSI data in this repo does not have unique ID that can be linked to origional ASL sample.
 - 2022 Eagle sonar and harvest by distric data will be available in early 2023.